How to communicate your marketplace value proposition

 While using BlaBlaCar, I have talked to multiple passengers who said they first used the service due to the expected economic value or convenience.
 However, after using it, the additional value propositions started becoming more important.
 Drivers and passengers keep using the platform because they enjoy the resulting conversations and can even form long-term friendships with other passengers.
 This social value is a key retention factor for BlaBlaCar, but they don't emphasize it in their core messaging.
 While it makes people return to the service, the value proposition that originally gets the users hooked is related to convenience, trust, and price.

 Wallapop is another great example of clarity when communicating a marketplace value proposition.
 Their marketplace app lets users buy and sell items nearby.
 The idea is not very original, but their execution is brilliant.
 They are now considered one of the most promising Spanish startups, and it is rumored that they will be raising money with a $1 billion valuation.

 When they launched, there were many other similar apps with comparable geolocation approaches.
 Why did they succeed?
-One of the key factors was their excellent niche marketing strategy.
+One of the key factors was its excellent niche marketing strategy.

 Their first TV commercial, launched in April 2014 (see the video below), is a masterpiece of communicating the value proposition to a niche audience.
 At the time, they had thousands of users and enough resources to create any kind of commercial.
 They could have chosen to target the mainstream audience but instead focused on only one segment: the young and cool "hipsters".
 Why?
 Because they had identified that this segment was the most active in buying and selling second-hand products in offline marketplaces.
 Wallapop knew these people would be the perfect earlyvangelist segment for them.
 Instead of going directly to the mass market, they chose to first become really successful in one niche and then expand.